CASSIUS Exclusive: ‘Power Book II: Ghost’ Star Lovell Adams-Gray Talks Wanting To Get Dru Right, Meeting His Fiancée & More

 Power Book II: Ghost introduced many new players into the world of Power.
 One of them is Dru Tejada, played by 31-year-old Canadian actor Lovell Adams-Gray.

-Gray’s Dru is one of the show’s many standout characters because he has many layers.
-It’s also a testament to his acting skills, which have been on display well before he became a member of the Tejada family.
-Adams-Gray won the Canadian Screen Award for his role in the web series 21 Black Futures at the 10th Annual Canadian Screen Awards in 2022.
+Dru is one of the show’s many standout characters because he has many layers.
+It’s also a testament to Adams-Gray’s acting skills, which have been on display well before he became a member of the Tejada family.
+Gray won the Canadian Screen Award for his role in the web series 21 Black Futures at the 10th Annual Canadian Screen Awards in 2022.

 Adams-Gray is also looking to get into the business side of the film industry with the launch of his own production company BDB Productions.